sci-42ver/SICP_SDF/SDF_notes.md

 - > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.
 ### chapter 6
 - > This is a kind of layering strategy, which we will expand upon in chapter 6.
+### chapter 7
+- > We will examine a very nice example of this optimization in chapter 7 in chapter 1 footnote 17.
 # func description
 ## code base
 - [`n:...`](https://stackoverflow.com/questions/78815439/weird-definition-of-close-enuf-in-software-design-for-flexibility)